ServerSideHannes/las/README.md

 Minimal tf 2.0 implementation of Listen, attend and spell (https://arxiv.org/abs/1508.01211)

 #### Done:
-+ Model architecture looks right to me.
++ [x] Model architecture looks right to me.
 If you find an error in the code please dont hesitate to open an issue 😊

 #### ToDo:
-+ Implement data handing for easier training of model.
++ [ ] Implement data handing for easier training of model.
-+ Train on LibriSpeech 100h
++ [ ] Train on LibriSpeech 100h
++ [ ] Implement specAugment features (SOTA LibriSpeech) (https://arxiv.org/abs/1904.08779)

 #### Usage
 The file model.py contains the architecture of the model.
 Example usage below.